 The Sheep Shearing Festival at the Fox Chase Farm in Philadelphia is a must visit, especially if you are interested in learning more information about these magnificent farm animals.
 The Fox Chase Farm is located at 8500 Pine Road, Philadelphia, PA 19111.
-This year, in 2023, the event is taking place from 12-4 p.m.
-The admission is $3 per person, and ages 3 and under are free.
+This year, in 2023, the event is taking place from 12-4 p.m. on Saturday April 22nd.
+The admission is $5 per person, and ages 2 and under are free.
+The event is also cash only.
 They will have hayrides, candle dipping, games, music, and of course live sheep that get sheared, which is so cool!

 For the last several years, I have had a slight obsession with sheep.
 After seeing them meander around the roads in Iceland, and watching their athletic ability when climbing mountains, I have been in awe at their strength and sweetness.
 After a winter stuck inside (not just with the weather but with a severe ankle injury as well, for more on that I will link my post at the bottom of the page) I was excited to see that a local farm event was happening.
 Prior to visiting the Fox Chase Farm in Philadelphia, I did not know that there were any farms in our historic city.
 I was pleasantly surprised to see that they were hosting a sheep shearing day in late April, and was excited to check it out!